Have you noticed that your engine is not running as it should and the engine light is sometimes showing up?

 Will my engine get damaged if I keep driving with my bad spark plug?

 Yes, it will at some point.
 Bad spark plugs will cause misfires and misfires can cause several problems in the engine.
-One important thing to take notice is if you have a catalytic converter.
+One important thing to look out for is if you have a catalytic converter.
 The misfires lead to unburned fuel that will blow out through your exhaust pipe.

-If you have a catalytic converter fitted in your car, the unburned fuel will get stuck there and will get ignited in the catalytic converter due to the high temperature of it.
+If you have a catalytic converter fitted in your car, the unburned fuel will get stuck there and will get ignited in the catalytic converter due to its high temperature.
 It can cause your catalytic converter to get damaged, and a new catalytic converter can be very expensive.
 Misfires can also cause a lot of mixture problems with your engine and damage other parts.

 What is a spark plug?

-You do maybe understand the importance of the spark plugs and why it’s a very important part of the engine to keep in good shape now.
+You may understand the importance of the spark plugs and why it’s a very important part of the engine to keep in good shape now.

 How to replace the spark plugs

 The procedure of a spark plug replacement can differ a lot depending on what car model and engine you have.
-Some are very easy and some engines take a lot more skill to do it.
+Some are very easy and some engines take a lot more skill.
 Some V-engines can be very hard to reach the spark plugs but the principle is the same.

 - Remove the parts over the ignition cables/ignition coils